TeoNikolov/wasp-ss-assignment/docs/tutorial.md

     ...
     ```

-    Each conversation line starts with 2 numbers, starting from 01 in ascending order.
+    Each conversation line starts with 2 digits, starting from `01` in ascending order.
 The label `A`, `B`, `C`, ... identifies the avatar that speaks out the line.

     You can have multiple sequences with a different scene, but please **keep the total duration less than 5 minutes**!